 Then I bought an Instant Pot.
 I’m a bit ambivalent about it for cooking whole meals, although a few have been quite good.
 It performed spectacularly for cooking chickpeas, so I thought maybe all those folks raving about how well it does hard-cooked eggs might be on to something.
 Boy, were they ever!
-I followed the directions on This Old Gal, and had perfectly cooked eggs, with shells that peel off with no effort whatsoever.
+I followed the directions on This Old Gal and had eggs cooked to perfection, with shells that peel off with no effort whatsoever.
 The egg in the photo gave up its shell in just two pieces!
 How cool is that?
 My whole life, I’ve soaked freshly hard-boiled eggs in cold water immediately after cooking.
 It was supposed to make them easier to peel.
-Sometimes, it even worked.
+Sometimes it even worked.
 Sort of.
 So I was surprised to see no cold-water step in most of the pressure cooker instructions for eggs.
 Could so many people have simply forgotten, or never been taught to do that?
 I decided to do my own test.
 Half of this batch got the cold water bath, the other half did not.
 Since I was using the whole batch right away for Egg & Olive, it was a great way to compare.
 Guess what?
 No difference!
 None at all.
 Score another point for the Instant Pot!
 Who doesn’t like being able to skip a step?

-Technically, the Instant Pot steams the eggs, rather than boils them, which is why I’m calling them “hard-cooked” instead of “hard-boiled”.
+Technically, the Instant Pot steams the eggs, rather than boils them, which is why I’m calling them “hard-cooked” instead of “hard-boiled.”
 And honestly, this simply could not be any easier!

 Hard-Cooked Eggs in the Instant Pot